Magic: The Gathering – Puzzle Quest: Gameplay

 Magic: The Gathering – Puzzle Quest puts the player in the role of one of several Planeswalkers that fight against a number of enemies including other Planeswalkers.
-The game's Magic side is based on the at-the-time current Magic Origins cardset.

 At the start of the game, the player gains access to one Planeswalker and a number of cards.
 As they progress in the game, the player gains in-game currency that can be used to level up the Planeswalker, which increases their health and unlocks certain in-game abilities, or to spend on card packs to expand their card libraries.
-The game also allows for Microtransactions to purchase new card packs.
+The game also allows for microtransactions to purchase new card packs.
 Outside of a match, the player can adjust the cards in their Planeswalker library.
 As in Magic, the cards are generally tied to one or more of the five Mana colors: white, blue, black, red or green.
 A Planeswalker is associated with one specific Mana color and can only use cards that have that Mana type.
 Cards represent three major categories of spells: summon spells to bring creatures to the playfield to fight, spells that can affect creatures in various ways, and support cards that affect the board in various ways.

 In a match, the player is pitted against another opponent who holds their own deck of cards and health.
 The player and opponent start with three random dealt cards, placed in order, in their hand.
 To cast a card, the players match gems through swapping of two adjacent gems on a gem board that represents the five Mana colors as well as a colorless "Loyalty" gem type that is used to enable the Planeswalker skills.
-Unlike traditional Magic, the mana gained from these gems is colorless and all applies to the cards in order; however, the value of each match is affected by the Planewalker and may earn bonus mana or be penalized mana for matching a given color.
+Unlike traditional Magic, the mana gained from these gems is colorless and all applies to the cards in order, but the value of each match is affected by the Planewalker and may earn bonus mana or be penalized mana for matching a given color.
 The matched gems are removed and new gems fall into place, and if further matches are made, these are awarded to the player making the match.
 An additional bonus swap is given if the player makes a match of five-in-a-row.
 Before making a match, the player may also activate any Planeswalker skill if they have enough Loyalty points for it.
 At any time before matching gems, the player can reorder the cards in their hand to be cast in a specific order or, prioritize a card.